KPerlman/statistical-arbitrage-engine/README.md

 The project is a pipeline of scripts, each handling one part of the process:

-1. `01_data_collection.py`: Fetches historical close prices for all S&P 500 tickers from Yahoo Finance and saves the clean data to a CSV.
+1. `01_data_collection.py`: Fetches historical close prices for all S&P 500 tickers from Yahoo Finance and saves the data to a CSV.

 2. `02_analyze_data.py`: Runs some basic exploratory data analysis (EDA) on the price data and generates a few plots (e.g., correlation matrix).